AlexandreGrego1/FinalVersion20-10-20/README.md

 #### Home:

 1. Navigation button:

-		i.
-Browse the web project on google chrome. ii.
-Use the google develop tool clicking with the right button of the mouse and click on the inspection option. iii.
-Change the screen size from desktop to tablet to verify if the sections are responsive reducing the screen size.
+	1. Browse the web project on google chrome.
+	2. Use the google develop tool clicking with the right button of the mouse and click on the inspection option.
+	3. Change the screen size from desktop to tablet to verify if the sections are responsive reducing the screen size.
 During the test, the screen sizes were not fitting in its sizes.
-Adjusts on media screen sizes were made to fit the pages as its screen sizes. iv.
-Click on the hamburger button bar to verify if the navigation options are opening.
+Adjusts on media screen sizes were made to fit the pages as its screen sizes.
+	4. Click on the hamburger button bar to verify if the navigation options are opening.
 During the test, the "X" button to collapse the navigation had a border around it causing an ugly designer.
 So, a CSS outline property was applied to hidden the border.
-		v.
-Click on the home page to verify if the pages are linked to each order and if the navigation is responding to the command. vi.
-Close the navigation button clicking on the "X" to verify if the translateX function is working. vii.
-Scroll down the page to check if the bar button is fixed and overflowing the background.
+	5. Click on the home page to verify if the pages are linked to each order and if the navigation is responding to the command.
+	6. Close the navigation button clicking on the "X" to verify if the translateX function is working.
+	7. Scroll down the page to check if the bar button is fixed and overflowing the background.
 During the test, the hamburger button was fixed on the top of the page even if the scroll down was applied.
 The fixed position was applied to stick the bar navigation even if the page was scrolling down.

 2. Profile image:

-		i.
-Refresh the home page screen
+	1. Refresh the home page screen
-		ii.
-Verify if the zoom is working, the scale is properly sized, and if the time of the zoom animation is not too much. iii.
-Increase the shadow of the image profile and verify if the image is overflowing the subtitle. iv.
-Confirm if the width of the subtitle background is wider than the profile image.
+	2. Verify if the zoom is working, the scale is properly sized, and if the time of the zoom animation is not too much.
+	3. Increase the shadow of the image profile and verify if the image is overflowing the subtitle.
+	4. Confirm if the width of the subtitle background is wider than the profile image.
 During the test, the background of the subtitle text wasn't wider than the image profile.
 So, the width calc applied is: 100% + 1.5em.
-		v.
-On responsive view the image profile, greetings, and the subtitle text are center positioning.
+	5. On responsive view the image profile, greetings, and the subtitle text are center positioning.

 3. About me section:

-		i.
-Section slipped between 1/3 and 2/3 size screen classified in a container box. ii.
-During the test, the background color was too dark that was covering the image.
-So, a background blend mode was applied to keep the background image showing up. iii.
-On responsive view, the section is split into two parts.
+	1. Section slipped between 1/3 and 2/3 size screen classified in a container box.
+	2. During the test, the background color was too dark that was covering the image.
+So, a background blend mode was applied to keep the background image showing up.
+	3. On responsive view, the section is split into two parts.
 The personal information is coming up on the top with its text-align to center, and the about me section is underneath the personal information.

 4. Who I am section:

-		i.
-Test if the text is justified align.
-During the test, was observed that the text aligns to the left the layout on the right was not align as if it was a book layout. ii.
-Confirm if the subtitle background is wider than the picture.
+	1. Test if the text is justified align.
+During the test, was observed that the text aligns to the left the layout on the right was not align as if it was a book layout.
+	2. Confirm if the subtitle background is wider than the picture.

 5. Footer
-		i.
-Check if the hover property is applied.
-Once hovering the mouse pointer, a red color should come up hovering the font awesome button. ii.
-Click on the download button.
+	1. Check if the hover property is applied.
+Once hovering the mouse pointer, a red color should come up hovering the font awesome button.
+	2. Click on the download button.
 Check if a new tab is open.
 During the test, once the download button was clicked, the new tab was opening overflowing the current home page.
-A target_ blank attribute was applied. iii.
-Verify if the hovering property is applied to the download button.
-The font awesome button should become red. iv.
-Confirm if the network links are linked to the candidate profile.
+A target_ blank attribute was applied.
+	3. Verify if the hovering property is applied to the download button.
+The font awesome button should become red.
+	4. Confirm if the network links are linked to the candidate profile.
 Click on the font awesome button and verify if a new tab will come up if the network clicked (remain the user on the main page).
-		v.
-Check if the hover property is applied.
+	5. Check if the hover property is applied.
 Once hovering the mouse pointer, a red color should come up hovering the font awesome button.

 #### Resume:

 1. Navigation button:

-		i.
-Browse the web project on google chrome. ii.
-Use the google develop tool clicking with the right button of the mouse and click on the inspection option. iii.
-Change the screen size from desktop to tablet to verify if the sections are responsive reducing the screen size.
+	1. Browse the web project on google chrome.
+	2. Use the google develop tool clicking with the right button of the mouse and click on the inspection option.
+	3. Change the screen size from desktop to tablet to verify if the sections are responsive reducing the screen size.
 During the test, the screen sizes were not fitting in its sizes.
-Adjusts on media screen sizes were made to fit the pages as its screen sizes. iv.
-Click on the hamburger button bar to verify if the navigation options are opening.
+Adjusts on media screen sizes were made to fit the pages as its screen sizes.
+	4. Click on the hamburger button bar to verify if the navigation options are opening.
 During the test, the "X" button to collapse the navigation had a border around it causing an ugly designer.
 So, a CSS outline property was applied to hidden the border.
-		v.
-Click on the home page to verify if the pages are linked to each order and if the navigation is responding to the command. vi.
-Close the navigation button clicking on the "X" to verify if the translateX function is working. vii.
-Scroll down the page to check if the bar button is fixed and overflowing the background.
+	5. Click on the home page to verify if the pages are linked to each order and if the navigation is responding to the command.
+	6. Close the navigation button clicking on the "X" to verify if the translateX function is working.
+	7. Scroll down the page to check if the bar button is fixed and overflowing the background.
 During the test, the hamburger button was fixed on the top of the page even if the scroll down was applied.
 The fixed position was applied to stick the bar navigation even if the page was scrolling down.

 2. Profile image:

-		i.
-Refresh the home page screen
+	1. Refresh the home page screen
-		ii.
-Verify if the zoom is working, the scale is properly sized, and if the time of the zoom animation is not too much. iii.
-Increase the shadow of the image profile and verify if the image is overflowing the subtitle. iv.
-Confirm if the width of the subtitle background is wider than the profile image.
+	2. Verify if the zoom is working, the scale is properly sized, and if the time of the zoom animation is not too much.
+	3. Increase the shadow of the image profile and verify if the image is overflowing the subtitle.
+	4. Confirm if the width of the subtitle background is wider than the profile image.
 During the test, the background of the subtitle text wasn't wider than the image profile.
 So, the width calc applied is: 100% + 1.5em.
-		v.
-On responsive view the image profile, greetings, and the subtitle text are center positioning.
+	5. On responsive view the image profile, greetings, and the subtitle text are center positioning.

 3. Work History:

-		i.
-Section slipped between 1/3 and 2/3 size screen classified in a container box. ii.
-During the test, the background color was too dark that was covering the image.
-So, a background blend mode was applied to keep the background image showing up. iii.
-On responsive view, the section is split into two parts.
+	1. Section slipped between 1/3 and 2/3 size screen classified in a container box.
+	2. During the test, the background color was too dark that was covering the image.
+So, a background blend mode was applied to keep the background image showing up.
+	3. On responsive view, the section is split into two parts.
 The work history is coming up on the top with its text-align to center, and then my skills section is underneath the personal information.

 4. Footer
-		i.
-Check if the hover property is applied.
-Once hovering the mouse pointer, a red color should come up hovering the font awesome button. ii.
-Click on the download button.
+	1. Check if the hover property is applied.
+Once hovering the mouse pointer, a red color should come up hovering the font awesome button.
+	2. Click on the download button.
 Check if a new tab is open.
 During the test, once the download button was clicked, the new tab was opening overflowing the current home page.
-A target_ blank attribute was applied. iii.
-Verify if the hovering property is applied to the download button.
-The font awesome button should become red. iv.
-Confirm if the network links are linked to the candidate profile.
+A target_ blank attribute was applied.
+	3. Verify if the hovering property is applied to the download button.
+The font awesome button should become red.
+	4. Confirm if the network links are linked to the candidate profile.
 Click on the font awesome button and verify if a new tab will come up if the network clicked (remain the user on the main page).
-		v.
-Check if the hover property is applied.
+	5. Check if the hover property is applied.
 Once hovering the mouse pointer, a red color should come up hovering the font awesome button.

 #### Contact:

 1. Form:

-		i.
-On contact form, type name, email and text to check if the placeholders vanishes. ii.
-Submit the empty form and verify that an error message about the required fields appears. iii.
-Submit the form with an invalid email address and verify that a relevant error message appears. iv.
-Check if the contact form align in responsive screen.
+	1. On contact form, type name, email and text to check if the placeholders vanishes.
+	2. Submit the empty form and verify that an error message about the required fields appears.
+	3. Submit the form with an invalid email address and verify that a relevant error message appears.
+	4. Check if the contact form align in responsive screen.

 2. Footer

-		i.
-Verify if the e-mail address is a link and if it is hovering in red. ii.
-Check if the hover property is applied.
-Once hovering the mouse pointer, a red color should come up hovering the font awesome button. iii.
-Click on the download button.
+	1. Verify if the e-mail address is a link and if it is hovering in red.
+	2. Check if the hover property is applied.
+Once hovering the mouse pointer, a red color should come up hovering the font awesome button.
+	3. Click on the download button.
 Check if a new tab is open.
 During the test, once the download button was clicked, the new tab was opening overflowing the current home page.
-A target_ blank attribute was applied. iv.
-Verify if the hovering property is applied to the download button.
+A target_ blank attribute was applied.
+	4. Verify if the hovering property is applied to the download button.
 The font awesome button should become red.
-		v.
-Confirm if the network links are linked to the candidate profile.
-Click on the font awesome button and verify if a new tab will come up if the network clicked (remain the user on the main page). vi.
-Check if the hover property is applied.
+	5. Confirm if the network links are linked to the candidate profile.
+Click on the font awesome button and verify if a new tab will come up if the network clicked (remain the user on the main page).
+	6. Check if the hover property is applied.
 Once hovering the mouse pointer, a red color should come up hovering the font awesome button.

 #### Download CV:

 1. Download CV:

-        i.
-Click on hamburger button to open the navigation buttons and click on Download CV. ii.
-Check if the CV is opening on a new tab. iii.
-Verify if the CV is in pdf format.
+    1. Click on hamburger button to open the navigation buttons and click on Download CV.
+    2. Check if the CV is opening on a new tab.
+    3. Verify if the CV is in pdf format.

 ## DEPLOYMENT